Where was His Dark Materials filmed?

 Oxford

-Though the interiors of Jordan Faculty have been all shot at Dangerous Wolf Studios, the crew travelled to Oxford itself for the outside pictures, with New Faculty moonlighting as Jordan.
-Different Oxford landmarks you possibly can spot within the present embrace The Bridge of Sighs and The Botanical Gardens.
+Though the interiors of Jordan School had been all shot at Unhealthy Wolf Studios, the crew travelled to Oxford itself for the outside photographs, with New School moonlighting as Jordan.
+Different Oxford landmarks you may spot within the present embody The Bridge of Sighs and The Botanical Gardens.

 And the Oxford filming additionally marked an auspicious event – when unique trilogy creator Philip Pullman visited the set and met a number of the forged for the primary time.